Catalog

 Use Cases

-• Build multi-turn AI agent conversations with state management
+• Build multi-turn stateful agent conversations with Gemini

-• Execute structured AI workflows with function calling and tool use
+• Implement function calling and agent tool use on Google Cloud

 • Stream real-time responses from Gemini models

-• Generate type-safe JSON responses using Pydantic schemas
+• Generate structured JSON output with Pydantic schemas

 Quality Notes